Transperth

 In December 1999, enabling legislation for the Mandurah line was passed, paving the way for the construction of the line.
 It was initially planned to branch off the Armadale line, but was later rerouted to go via a direct route south of Perth in the median of the Kwinana Freeway, necessitating tunnelling under the Perth CBD.
 This led to the development of the Thornlie line as a branch off the Armadale line instead.
 On 1 July 2003, the Public Transport Authority was formed, taking over from the Department of Transport of the ownership and management of Transperth services.
 An extension of the Joondalup line to Clarkson station opened on 4 October 2004.
 The first Transperth B-series trains enter service in 2004 as well and Nowergup railcar depot opens.
 Thornlie station opened on 7 August 2005, and on 23 December 2007, the Mandurah line opened.[1][3]

 On 21 September 2014, an extension of the Joondalup line to Butler station opened.
 In July 2016, the Perth Busport opened, replacing Wellington Street bus station.
 The busport is underground and has a dynamic bus stand allocation system to increase capacity for the same number of bus stands.
 On 3 November 2016, construction begins on the Forrestfield–Airport Link, later to become known as the Airport line.
-In 2018 and 2019, the government passed legislation to construct an extension of the Joondalup line to Yanchep, the Morley–Ellenbrook line as a spur off the Midland line, and an extension of the Thornlie line to Cockburn Central station along the Mandurah line, completing the original plans for the Mandurah line to spur off the Armadale line.
+In 2018 and 2019, the government passed legislation to construct an extension of the Joondalup line to Yanchep, the Ellenbrook line as a spur off the Midland line, and an extension of the Thornlie line to Cockburn Central station along the Mandurah line, completing the original plans for the Mandurah line to spur off the Armadale line.
 These projects are all part of the Metronet project to improve Perth's public transport system, which involves several station rebuilds and improvements as well.
-The Airport line opened on 9 October 2022.
-In January 2023, testing for the Transperth C-series train commenced, with the train expected to enter service by the end of 2023.[1]
+The Airport line opened on 9 October 2022 and the Yanchep extension opened on 14 July 2024, coinciding with the renaming of the Joondalup line to the Yanchep line.
+In January 2023, testing for the Transperth C-series train commenced.[1]
+These trains entered service on 8 April 2024.[6][7]

 Transperth services run as far as Two Rocks on the outer north of the Perth metropolitan area, Wundowie in the Shire of Northam, and Dawesville in the south of Mandurah.[8]

-The Transperth train system consists of seven lines: the Airport, Armadale, Fremantle, Joondalup, Mandurah, Midland, and Thornlie lines.
-These lines all meet at Perth station in the city's CBD, radiating out from there.
-The Morley–Ellenbrook line is under construction and is planned to open in 2024.
+The Transperth train system consists of eight lines: the Airport, Armadale, Ellenbrook, Fremantle, Mandurah, Midland, Thornlie, and Yanchep lines.
+These lines all meet at Perth station and Perth Underground (used by the Yanchep and Mandurah lines) in the city's CBD, radiating out from there.
+The Ellenbrook line has been recently built and was opened in late 2024.
 There are several other extensions and upgrades under construction as well under the Metronet project.
-The system has 76 stations along these six lines,[b][7] planned to increase to 85 when Metronet is completed.
-Transperth is Australia's third busiest passenger rail system, behind Sydney and Melbourne but ahead of Brisbane and Adelaide.[8]
-There are two trains used: the Transperth A-series train and the Transperth B-series train, with the Transperth C-series train expected to enter service in February 2024.
+The system has 85 stations along these eight lines,[b].[9]
+Transperth is Australia's third busiest passenger rail system, behind Sydney and Melbourne but ahead of Brisbane and Adelaide.[10]
+There are three trains used: the Transperth A-series train, Transperth B-series train and the Transperth C-series train which entered service on 8 April 2024.[6][7]

 The Transperth bus system consists of 37 bus-train interchanges and 14 bus-only stations.[9]
 The bus system is contracted out to private operators: Swan Transit, Path Transit and Transdev.[11]
 The bus system is the fourth-busiest in Australia, behind Sydney, Melbourne and Brisbane.[10]